 UT Elementary’s School Safety and Security Committee, known as the Health and Safety Committee, is led by:

-- Victor Saenz, Ph.D., UT Elementary Board Representative
+- Katie Tackett, Ph.D.
+UT Elementary Board Representative

-- Autumn Leal-Shoppe, Ed.D., LSSP, NCSP, Associate Superintendent of Operations
+- Autumn Leal-Shopp, Ed.D., LSSP, NCSP, Associate Superintendent of Operations

 Multi-Hazard Emergency Operations Plan for the UT Charter School System

-Public Notice: The Health and Safety Committee meetings will take place:
+Public Notice: The Health and Safety Committee meeting will take place:

 Previous meeting agendas: